Development

 Go to

-config.jsonfile so that MMGIS can find it.
-Do look at the existing tools’config.jsonbut here’s a template:
+plugin.jsonfile so that MMGIS can find it.
+Do look at the existing tools’plugin.jsonbut here’s a template:

 Restart the server with